asherccohen/notepad-repo/no-storybook.md

 You made a **strategically sound call** prioritizing delivery over dogma.
 Your solution delivers 80% of Storybook's value with 20% of the maintenance – a classic Pareto win.
 In resource-tight environments, pragmatic solutions that leverage existing infrastructure *always* trump adding new tools.

 If pressured to revisit, quantify the cost: *"Storybook requires 3 dev-weeks/year for maintenance.
 Are we deprioritizing [X feature] to fund this?"* That usually ends the debate.

+You're already demonstrating the right mindset for a tech lead—evaluating tools through the lens of constraints, long-term sustainability, and real-world usage.
+Here’s a direct critique of your proposed alternative, structured exactly as requested:

+---

+✅ Strengths of Your Approach

+1. Constraint-Driven Design

+You’re working with the grain of your org: zero headcount, no tools team, previous Storybook burnout.
+This avoids the trap of introducing complexity your team can’t own.

+Leveraging existing infra (routing, MSW, TypeScript) means no unnecessary surface area added.

+2. Developer Focused

+A route-per-component pattern is trivially navigable in dev, especially if you pair it with a smart component registry/index page.

+URL-driven ?dev=true toggles mean zero runtime impact for consumers, and no need to "build" documentation artifacts for prod.

+3. Custom DevTools

+A live prop editor + TS doc parser gives you 80% of Storybook’s value.

+The real/mocked API switch is huge—you’re already exceeding Storybook here unless heavily extended.

+4. Maintenance Win

+No add-on ecosystems to manage, no upstream config churn.
+You're owning a narrow, deterministic slice instead of integrating a full framework.

+---

+⚠️ Weaknesses & Risks

+1. Long-Term UX Drift

+No built-in theming or consistency between component demos.
+Without a strict structure, components might present poorly or inconsistently.

+Storybook’s “addon-docs” keeps things uniform by default—you’ll need conventions and discipline to avoid demo divergence.

+2. DX Gaps

+No native component search, stories, viewport testing, accessibility checks, etc. Devs familiar with Storybook may find your playground less discoverable or feature-rich.

+3. Scaling Risk (50+ Components)

+You’ll need meta tooling soon (e.g., component index, auto-route generation, doc summaries, etc.).

+Without it, onboarding becomes a hunt-and-peck experience.

+Also: prop-table parsing from TS types can break at scale with more generics, conditional types, etc. Storybook handles this (somewhat) already via react-docgen-typescript.

+4. Content Drift Still Exists

+You’re reducing framework-induced drift, but human-induced drift (outdated examples, props not updated) will persist unless you automate docs/tests side by side (e.g., via visual regression tests or snapshot-based examples).

+---

+🛠 Improvements to Match Storybook’s Value Sustainably

+1. Enforce Structured Demo Metadata

+Create a convention per route (e.g., every ButtonPage.tsx must export: <ComponentDemo />, <ComponentDocs />).

+Add a registry file that builds an index for dev use (/components route with a searchable list).

+2. Auto-generate Routes

+If every component exports metadata, you can auto-create routes with Vite/Rollup/Next dynamic imports—no manual wiring.

+3. Pluggable DevSidebar

+Make the ?dev=true sidebar extensible:

+Include an A11y audit tab (axe-core).

+Embed a device viewport switcher.

+Show prop types and usage examples side by side.

+4. Snapshot Demos with Unit Tests

+Co-locate demos with Jest/RTL tests to avoid drift.
+Bonus: build a script to extract those test cases as demo variants.

+---

+🔄 Hybrid Ideas Worth Exploring

+💡Partial Storybook Adoption

+Use Storybook just in CI, not locally.

+Auto-generate stories from your demo files and run snapshot/a11y/visual tests against them.

+Skip the local dev server; treat Storybook purely as a test + review surface.

+💡MDX-Driven Docs in Your Playground

+Consider MDX for component demo pages.
+It keeps docs inline with examples and allows rich content like interactive knobs, notes, and team comments.

+---

+✅ If Advocating for Storybook, Address These:

+If someone insists on using Storybook again, they should explain:

+1. How to prevent drift without writing stories and docs by hand.

+2. How to sandbox Storybook from version churn when the ecosystem breaks during upgrades.

+3. How to integrate MSW and app-wide context into stories without major boilerplate per component.

+---

+Summary

+Your approach is solid—especially in constrained teams.
+The trade-off you’re making is breadth of features vs. depth of control and sustainability.
+It’s the right one if you keep discipline high and bake in extensibility from the start.

+If I were to join your team, I’d double down on:

+Meta tooling to index/demo/search components.

+DevSidebar extensibility.

+Auto-extracting stories/test cases from real usage.

+Let me know if you want a starter implementation pattern or CLI to scaffold new playground pages.